 The OpenIL project (Open Industry Linux) is designed for embedded industrial usage.
 It is an integrated Linux distribution for industry.
-With the OpenIL v1.1 release, the Baremetal can be built and implemented conveniently.
+With the OpenIL v1.1 or later releases, the Baremetal can be built and implemented conveniently.

-Currently, there are two LS1021A-IoT baremetal defconfig files, one LS1043ardb baremetal defconfig file, and one LS1046ardb baremetal defconfig file:
+Currently, there are two LS1021A-IoT baremetal defconfig files, a LS1028ARDB baremetal defconfig file, a LS1043ardb baremetal defconfig file; and a LS1046ardb baremetal defconfig file: